mandev/jspool/README.md

 java -jar jspool.jar
 ```

-Note. the name of resuting jar depends on the current application version.
+Note. the name of resulting jar depends on the current application version.

 ## Contribute